jhaynie/vue-node-renderer/README.md

 <script>
 export default {
 	mounted() {
-		// use jquery to get our canvas element const canvas = this.$el;
+		// reference our DOM element
+		const canvas = this.$el;
 		// draw a couple of boxes into the canvas const ctx = canvas.getContext('2d');